 No more than one credit card application per day

-American Express typically (though not always) limits you to one credit card approval per 5 business days.
+American Express application rules typically (though not always) limits you to one credit card approval per 5 business days.

 On the other hand, you can definitely apply and be approved for multiple charge cards at the same time.
 I’ve heard of people being approved for up to 4 charge cards at once.
 However, the maximum number of charge cards that I would apply for at once is two, because it’s not uncommon for Amex to hit you with financial reviews if you quickly open 3-4 new accounts.